robgpita-noaa/inundation-mapping/pw/README.md

 There are a few pieces that are necessary to have in place for the whole system to run smoothly.
 In terms of seeding the necessary input data in a Filesystem, this is dependent on the Cloud Service Provider being used.

+**Please be advised that in using any of the `.sh` scripts in this directory, you must have the docker image named `fim:latest` available for use.**
+    This can be accomplished by using an AMI that pulls it, or you can build the container yourself within the compute node.

 ## Prerequisite PW resources: